Book Review Editor

-Ryan Quint graduated from the University of Mary Washington, and is a seasonal park historian at the Fredericksburg and Spotsylvania National Military Park.
+Ryan Quint graduated from the University of Mary Washington, is a former seasonal park historian at the Fredericksburg and Spotsylvania National Military Park, and now works at the Colonial Williamsburg Foundation.
 His research focuses on the Battle of Monocacy.

 “The Hero of Little Round Top?” in Don’t Give an Inch: The Second Day at Gettysburg, July 2, 1863 by Chris Mackowski, Kristopher D. White and Daniel T. Davis (Savas Beatie 2016)